Triple Eight to appeal Race 1 disqualification - Speedcafe

 Triple Eight will appeal the stewards decision, with its Team Manager Mark Dutton seeming to reason that every car in the field is in fact illegal, due to the rushed nature of the Gen3 rollout.

-Dutton claims his understanding was that Supercars Head of Motorsport (HoM) Adrian Burgess had given verbal approval of the Triple Eight change, but that confirmation was not sought in writing.
+Dutton confirmed, “We’ve appealed it, obviously,” and claims his understanding was that Supercars Head of Motorsport (HoM) Adrian Burgess had given verbal approval of the Triple Eight change, but that confirmation was not sought in writing.

 He said on the television broadcast shortly after the decision was announced, “So if we if we take a second to look at the process, so when we designed that part of the car, and the intention of the rule initially was for the car to have everything in the driver’s passenger seat.

 “When I say everything, I say driver cooling.
-So, driver cooling can be made up of a cool suit, and or a helmet air.
+So, driver cooling can be made up of a cool suit, and/or a helmet air.
 So, you can run one of each or both combined.

 “So, if you look at every single car up and down pit lane, not one single one of them matches the rulebook.
 And that’s not because anyone’s cheating, the rulebook has evolved because it had to come out before the cars have finished being built.

-“So in the process, there’s a lot of changes, and we clarified multiple things this weekend.
+“So, in the process, there’s a lot of changes, and we clarified multiple things this weekend.

-“So, one of the first things we clarified was where rules contradict things that have been agreed this weekend at the event, if they contradictive Div C [Technical] of the handbook, what is the overruling?
+“So, one of the first things we clarified was where rules contradict things that have been agreed this weekend at the event, if they contradict Div C [Technical] of the handbook, what is the overruling?
 What is the Bible?

 “So, it was clearly told to us that what applies is what was discussed this weekend.